 A constant struggle faced by our country is the ongoing “war on drugs” and what to do when a drug user is caught by police.
-For years, the answer has been “lock them up, they are criminals.”
+For years, the answer has been “lock them up; they are criminals.”
 But year in and year out, we are seeing that locking an addict up does nothing to address the problem of addiction.

-Jail time alone is not an effective form of rehabilitation for the addict and chances are, he or she will use again if they are not offered some type of evidence-based drug treatment in place of or in addition to their time spent incarcerated.
+Jail time alone is not an effective form of rehabilitation for the addict, and, chances are, he or she will use again if they are not offered some type of evidence-based drug treatment in place of or in addition to their time spent incarcerated.
 If the addict is released, uses again, and is caught for possession, they will be thrown back into the revolving door that is the “justice” system – or lack thereof.

 So why do we as a nation continue to lock up addicts?
 The answer is simple: money.

 Many of them, if given the chance to recover in a healthy environment, would probably separate themselves from the criminal way of thinking.
-But being immersed in the world of crime that plagues the prison system, most inmates have a very high chance of being released and eventually becoming a repeat offender.
+But, being immersed in the world of crime that plagues the prison system, most inmates have a very high chance of being released and eventually becoming a repeat offender.
 For many who have been arrested for minor drug offenses, without intervention and rehabilitation, this cycle of going in and out of jail will likely continue.

 The justice system tries to sell us the notion that people who have been incarcerated can get out and be successfully transitioned into society, which may be the case for some, but for most offenders, this is simply not true.
-Addicts have a disease, and on top of a lifelong illness they will struggle with, they now have compounded legal issues to deal with as well.
+Addicts have a disease, and on top of a lifelong illness they will always struggle with, they now have compounded legal issues as well.
 In the eyes of the law, many become a mere number – a statistic.